rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 - **Most Common Activation Function**:
   -  ReLU (Rectified Linear Unit) is widely used in CNNs.
 It replaces all negative values with zero, which helps the network learn faster and more effectively.
   -  softmax activation function to classify inputs appropriately, producing a probability from 0 to 1.
-  -  While convolutional and pooling layers tend to use ReLu functions, FC layers usually leverage a softmax
+  -  While convolutional and pooling layers tend to use ReLu functions, FC layers usually use a softmax
 - **Function**: Without activation functions, CNNs would be limited to linear transformations, greatly reducing their ability to capture complex, non-linear relationships in data.

 ### Backpropagation and Loss Function